 "Hey Howard" is a daily one-minute radio ministry of Compass-Finances God's Way.
-Each day, host Howard Dayton, answers listeners questions by taking a succinct, practical and biblical approach to every day financial issues.Howard warns listeners about the dangers of auto title loans.Posted: November 29, 2013, 12:00 pm
+Each day, host Howard Dayton, answers listeners questions by taking a succinct, practical and biblical approach to every day financial issues.Howard talks about being content with the automobile that we already own and how to avoid the tempations of new cars.Posted: March 6, 2014, 12:00 pm

 Sundays 3pm and 9pm

 Church Alive brings local messages from area churches to you each week.

 - MUSIC PROGRAMS